To Kill a Mockingbird: Graphic novel

 In October 2018, Fred Fordham adapted and illustrated the story as a graphic novel.
 Some of the longer descriptive and commentary passages have been left out - "the bits that children tend to skip anyway" as C. J. Lyons says in her review of the graphic novel in the New York Journal of Books), who goes on to say "the heart of Lee's fictional 1933 Maycomb is faithfully recreated via the art and dialogue".

+Television

+In a 2018 episode of The Simpsons, Lisa sees her dad as Atticus Finch.